1. What is ECO?

 Where premises contain a QESH but other ESHs in the property have a responsiveness of greater than 0.2, the other ESHs can be replaced but the savings should be claimed as a separate non-qualifying ESH measure.

 An ESH replacement which is not replacing a QESH can be an eligible measure under ECO if it results in a heating cost saving.
 An ESH measure is an ESH that has been installed which replaces a previous heating source other than a QESH.
-Where there is no heating system present before installation, we consider the ESH measure to be replacing direct acting portable electric heaters, as this is the assumed main space heating in SAP.
+Where there is no heating system present before installation, we consider the ESH measure to be replacing electric room heaters.

-What kind of electric storage heater (ESH) can I install under ECO2?
+2. What kind of electric storage heater (ESH) can I install under ECO2t?

-Ofgem E-Serve does not approve specific products for installations under ECO2.
+Ofgem E-Serve does not approve specific products for installations under ECO2t.
 Measures installed under HHCRO must provide a heating cost saving to the customer.
-Different types of ESH replacements will provide different cost savings.
-You can find a list of types of ESHs and their associated responsiveness in Table 4a of SAP 2012.
-The measure should be scored in accordance with SAP/RdSAP.
+Different types of ESH replacements will provide different cost savings and these are reflected in the Deemed Scores Matrix.

 The ESH assessment and the repair or replacement of a qualifying ESH must be carried out by a person (the ‘operative’) with appropriate skill and experience.
 This can be demonstrated by the operative meeting the competency requirements for domestic electrical installation work listed in the ‘measure specific requirements for electric storage heaters’ in Annex D1 of PAS.